DogeFTW/pupperino/README.md

-# pupperino IS THE BEST YOU BITCH
+# pupperino IS THE 2ndBEST YOU BITCH